 Store batteries in the living room or the bedrooms, where the kids' toys are, instead of in a kitchen drawer, where they are traditionally kept.

 The trick to organization is stashing items usually used together, such as holiday decorations, in the same place rather than scattering them in closets throughout your home.

 Place things you often use in the most convenient spot.
 Put your frequently used pasta pots and saucepans in the front of the kitchen cupboard, so you don't have to rifle through the pie plates or pans to get to them.

 Now that you're proud to invite friends and family to your newly organized home, how do you keep it that way?

 First, for each new item you bring to your home, resolve to toss, recycle, or give away a similar piece.
 Second, create a place for everything, and make sure you and your family do their best to put everything in its place.

 Since you won't always have time to organize, place catch-all baskets in your home's busiest rooms to hold keys, receipts, mail, and other items until you can find the time to organize them.

 This will keep your kitchen counters and table from looking cluttered and provide a bordered space to keep those odds and ends in check.

 Finally, make organizing a part of your daily routine.
 Place baskets at the bottom and top of the stairs to hold things that belong on another floor; take one or more items with you when going up or down.

 Make putting away playthings a part of your child's nightly bedtime ritual.
-And do your part at night, too: Spend an extra minute hanging up your coat, folding your T-shirt or sweater, and putting away your pants and shoes before you put out the night-light.
+And do your part at night, too.